MChethana/LinearRegression_Bikesharing_Assignment/README.md

 	- registered: count of registered users
 	- cnt: count of total rental bikes including both casual and registered

+## Disclaimer : Need to place day.csv folder to run the code , HTML page is attached for the evaluation

 ## Technologies Used
 - Python
 - Numpy